a-rahimi/procams/procams/index.md

 # Projector-Camera Systems: Here Be Dragons

-Camera and projectors yearn to be merged.
+Cameras and projectors yearn to be merged.
 Both have pixels, similar frame rates, resolutions, and fields of view.
 The instinct to merge these technologies goes back decades.
 Its devotees rally under the moniker “PROCAM”.